Keep up with what's happening at the North Highline Fire District on Social Media

 EQUIPMENT CHECKS: Firefighters spend another hour each day making sure each piece of emergency equipment is working properly.
 They also check the fire truck - it would not be good if they couldn't get to the emergency.

-EMERGENCY RESPONSE: As you can see from the above table, North Highline firefighters respond to a lot of emergencies (about 10 per day).
-This is what we pay them to do - help us when we need them.
-But you can also get a glimpse of the amount of other work they do in order to prepare themselves on our behalf.
+EMERGENCY RESPONSE: As you can see from the above table, North Highline firefighters respond to a high number of emergencies.
+This is what we pay them to do - help us when we need them; but you can also get a glimpse of the amount of other work they do in order to prepare themselves on our behalf.

 North Highline Fire District * 1243 SW 112th Street, Seattle WA 98146 * 206-243-0331 * office@NorthHighlineFD.org